Research at the Department

 FURTHER PROJECTS:

-• 2015 Complex evaluation research of innovative blended learning teacher training programs with the participation of our instructor Dávid Simon (Educational Research and Development Institute).
+• 2015 Complex evaluation research of innovative blended learning teacher training programmes with the participation of our instructor Dávid Simon (Educational Research and Development Institute).

 • 2015 Satisfaction with state healthcare institutions in the Central Hungary region, with the participation of our instructor Dávid Simon (State Health Care Center).